Gluten-Free Snowball Cookies

-These Pecan Snowball Cookies are a healthy way to make classic snowball cookies.
+These Gluten-Free Snowball Cookies are a healthy way to make classic pecan snowball cookies.
 The favorite Christmas cookie of many, this buttery cookie features pecans and is rolled in a powdered sugar finish to complete the look of a snowball.
-Our version uses almond flour instead of all-purpose flour, and relies on the natural sweetness of pecans and maple syrup to provide the flavor.

 This post may contain affiliate links which won't change your price but will share some commission.